 Meet Korri Burton, Queer Tailor at Uncommon Closet

-Korri (they/them) is the owner of Uncommon Closet, a custom clothing and tailoring shop in Chicago focused on the LGBTQ+ community and convert online videos.
+Korri (they/them) is the owner of Uncommon Closet, a custom clothing and tailoring shop in Chicago focused on the LGBTQ+ community.
 Korri says it’s ingrained in their soul to be “exploding in fucking rainbows” at all times!

 At their shop, Korri and their team do alterations, mending, custom clothing, kink wear, wedding dresses, suits, sweatpants — basically, if it’s something wearable, it’s something they can do!